LookUpMark/flow-ai/README.md

 1.  **Input Content**: Upload files (PDF, DOCX, TXT) or paste text directly into the input area.
 2.  **Configure the Pipeline**: In the **Settings** panel, select the AI provider, enter the corresponding API key, choose a model, and customize the processing stages.
-3.  **Start Processing**: Run the knowledge synthesis pipeline.
+3.  **Start Processing**: Run the knowledge synthesis pipeline with enhanced quality controls and standardization.
-4.  **Review the Results**: Examine the analysis and insights generated at each stage.
+4.  **Review the Results**: Examine the analysis and insights generated at each stage with improved formatting and rendering.
-5.  **Export the Results**: Download the final document in your preferred format (PDF, DOCX, Markdown).
+5.  **Export the Results**: Download the final document in your preferred format (PDF, DOCX, HTML, Markdown) with professional styling.

+### Quality & Rendering Features

+#### 🎨 **Enhanced Content Rendering**
+- **Perfect Code Blocks**: All code snippets are guaranteed to render with proper syntax highlighting through mandatory backtick validation
+- **Mathematical Equations**: LaTeX equations render flawlessly with proper escaping and KaTeX compatibility
+- **Mermaid Diagrams**: Consistent diagram rendering with responsive sizing and error handling
+- **Cross-Platform Compatibility**: Optimized for Obsidian, HTML export, and A4 print formatting

+#### 🔧 **Improved Consistency**
+- **Standardized Output**: Enhanced prompts ensure consistent formatting across different AI models and sessions
+- **Quality Assurance**: Multi-stage validation prevents rendering issues before they occur
+- **Error Prevention**: Comprehensive checks for malformed content and graceful error handling

 ### Troubleshooting